usnistgov/OSCAL/docs/content/contribute/roadmap.md

 This development phase provided updated stable versions of all OSCAL models, with a focus on the following areas of change:

 - Simplification of key OSCAL features
-  - Properties and annotations have been merged into a single property that now allows an optional remark and UUID.
+  - Properties and annotations have been merged into a single `prop` that now allows an optional `remarks` and `uuid`.
   - In the  assessment plan and assessment results models, the concepts of a `task` and `action` have been combined.
   - Use of `local-definitions` in the assessment plan, assessment results, and POA&M models has been simplified and made more consistent.
 - Model documentation improvements
   - Some usage descriptions were enhanced to provide more detail and to be more consistent overall.
   - Formal names were updated in some places where the names did not match the data element.
   - Many spelling errors were corrected.
-- Based on community discussion, use of XML `<any>` and JSON `additonalProperties` for arbitrary extension has been mostly removed.
-Extended data can be provided using `link` declarations to external content.
+- Removed the use of XML `<any>` and JSON `additonalProperties` for arbitrary extensions based on community discussion.
+Extended data can still be provided using `link` declarations to external content.
 This decision can be revisited in future revisions once there is more implementation experience with the OSCAL models.
-- `latest-version`, `predecessor-version`, and `successor-versio` link relations were added to allow an OSCAL document to link to latest, previous, and next document revisions.
+- Added the following `link` relations: `latest-version`, `predecessor-version`, and `successor-version` to allow an OSCAL document to link to latest, previous, and next document revisions.
-- Fixed a few bugs in the profile resolver code, and updated the resolver to work with new profile import/insert structures.
+- Fixed a few bugs in the profile resolver code and updated the resolver to work with new profile import/insert structures.
-- Markup content may now contain data insertion points for data other than parameters.
+- Provided support for data insertion points for data other than parameters in markup content.

 These changes were made based on all the excellent feedback we received from the OSCAL community.
 The NIST OSCAL team is very thankful for all of the great feedback we have received.